 Assumptions

-Our work over the assumptions encompassed all Investment Properties in the portfolio.
 We engaged our own internal valuation expert to critique and challenge the work performed and assumptions used by the Independent Property Valuer.

 We compared the valuation metrics, used by the Independent Property Valuer, to industry indices and market data.